 This image shows the heavily obscured globular cluster Terzan 9 in Sagittarius.

 It has been determined that Terzan 9 lies within the Milky Way's central bulge at a distance of 23,000 light years.
-Shining with a magnitude of 16 this cluster is a difficult target in most amateur telescopes, but it is relatively easy to photograph.
+Shining with a magnitude of ~16 this cluster is a difficult target in most amateur telescopes, but it is relatively easy to photograph.
 The cluster is significantly reddened and heavily obscured by the massive interstellar dust clouds in the direction of the Milky Way centre.
-A solid dark dust lane nearly covers the cluster but still its faint combined glow of thousands of stars reach us from a place near the galactic centre.

-Taken from my observatory in Auckland, New Zealand
+LOCATION: My backyard observatory in west Auckland, New Zealand